 Meanwhile, City Manager Jesus Armas would like the process to go through the Planning Commission, in order for it to assess and evaluate the impacts associated with the project.

-Assuming plans clear hurdles such as environmental and traffic studies, officials expect homes
+Assuming plans clear hurdles such as environmental and traffic studies, officials expect homes to be occupied by 2010.

 Residents questioned a preliminary schematic design of the plan, which includes 83 town homes, 14 apartment complexes, a public park and retail space.